HeviDevi/JATE/README.md

 To get JATE up and running, follow these steps:

 1. Clone the repository to your local machine.
-2. Navigate to the project directory (specifically the Develop folder) and input `npm run build`.
+2. Navigate to the project directory (specifically the Develop folder) and input`npm i` followed by `npm run build`.
 3. Once your files are bundled you can run `npm start`.
 Your application should now be running on `localhost:3000`.

 ## Usage